 These tips were suggested by NCFR conference veterans.

-- Go to the Newcomers Welcome (date/time TBA). to mix and mingle with other first timers, as well as prominent family scholars and professionals from across the discipline.
-There’s refreshments, prizes, and information to help make the most of your conference experience.
+- Go to the Newcomers Welcome event (Wednesday, Nov.
+20, 10–11:15 a.m., session #120).
+Mix and mingle with other first-time attendees, as well as other family scholars and professionals attending the conference.
+There are refreshments, prizes, and more information to help make the most of your conference experience and involvement with NCFR.

 - Remember to eat and take breaks.
 It can be easy to get swept up into the busyness of the conference.
-There are places within the resort to eat and relax (including grab and go and sit-down options), and the Fashion Valley Mall and other attractions are a short walk or trolley ride away.
+There are places within the conference hotel to eat and relax (including grab-and-go and sit-down options), as well as options outside the hotel a short distance away.

 Have fun!
 Tag your social media updates from the conference with the hashtag #ncfr19 and see what else people are posting.
 You might learn about an upcoming session or make a new connection.